LemmySmackett/LemmySmackettCom/content/stories/general/ai_surge_pricing.md

 "Um."

-“The Latino child buys your rice, and the Asian child buys your tortillas.”
+“The Latino child buys your wasabi, and the Asian child buys your tortillas.”

 “Yeah, no, I get it.”